kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Concept names and links:**
    [LiXiA – Capteurs IoT de niveau d’eau pour crues soudaines](https://lixia.com.au/flood-disaster-monitoring.html), [Video Demonstration](http://www.youtube.com/watch?v=IR9mcv9iot8)<br />

-🔹 **Why it matters to Futtech and Eviot:**
+🔹 **Why it matters to Eviot:**
-   A line from the "Culture & Divertissement" reports I submit today says:<br />
-   "Les jeux vidéo classiques cantonnent le public à l’écran, sans valeur sportive ou sociale forte.".<br />
-   Futtech and Eviot must ensure they design product with the insiduous nature of unregulated time away from the physical and social.<br />
+   Monitoring of social infrastructures is the core of this idea.<br />
+   Eviot's "MARC" model sees itself being called here, for the 'M' in it.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    I had already been introduced to the concept of gamification of products in order to boost engagement, here, it is an actual game that gets integrated inside a relative formal physical place.
 This has me thinking about engineering actual games.
 Kid game somehow picks my interest.<br />